joshspicer/joshspicer.github.io/privacy.md

   - /privacy_policy
 ---

-This blog utlizes third party services from Github (Github Pages) and Google (Google Analytics) for hosting and analytics, respectively.
+This blog utilizes third party services from Github (Github Pages) and Google (Google Analytics) for hosting and analytics, respectively.